Piper Sandler (PIPR)

 Piper Sandler has no debt, so leverage is not an issue here.

-Piper Sandler is a high-quality business worth owning.
-For starters, its revenue growth was decent over the last five years and is expected to accelerate over the next 12 months.
-On top of that, its expanding pre-tax profit margin shows the business has become more efficient, and its TBVPS growth was solid over the last five years.
+Piper Sandler is a rock-solid business worth owning.
+For starters, its revenue growth was decent over the last five years.
+On top of that, its expanding pre-tax profit margin shows the business has become more efficient, and its solid ROE suggests it has grown profitably in the past.